 Special arrangements may need to be made whenever pupils with medical needs are engaged in off-site activities.
-This includes such activities as a visit to another school, an educational day visit, a residential experience, work experience/college placement.
+This includes such activities as a visit to the local swimming pool, a visit to another school, an educational day visit, a residential experience, work experience/college placement.